ethereum-optimism/superchain-registry/README.md

 Omit the `-run=` flag to run checks for all chains.

 > [!NOTE]
-> If you set `--standard-chain-candidate`, your chain will be checked against the majority of the standard configuration requirements.
+> If you set `STANDARD_CHAIN_CANDIDATE`, your chain will be checked against the majority of the standard configuration requirements.
 These are defined in the [specs](https://specs.optimism.io/protocol/configurability.html).
 However, these requirements are currently a draft, pending governance approval.
 >
 > The final requirement to qualify as a standard chain concerns the `ProxyAdminOwner` role.
 The validation check for this role  will not be run until the chain is [promoted](#promote-a-chain-to-standard) to standard.